begin-theadventure/lutris-scripts/R5Reloaded/Readme.md

 Before download [Origin installer](https://download.dm.origin.com/origin/live/OriginSetup.exe) and [NorthstarProton](https://github.com/cyrv6737/NorthstarProton/releases), put it in ~/.local/share/Steam/compatibilitytools.d.

-Disclaimer: Unlike Proton-GE, NorthstarProton doesn't have FSR so if you need it contact the maintainer or use Gamescope.
+Warning: Unlike Proton-GE, NorthstarProton doesn't have FSR so if you need it contact the maintainer or use Gamescope.

 Steps for Steam: